Burning red feet?

 It sounded like a never-ending nightmare.
 Now nerve pain was part of my reality.

 I finally did end up at the Mayo Clinic, and was incredibly lucky to meet with Dr. Mark Davis, a world renowned erythromelalgia expert who has published a plethora of papers on EM.
 I was soon scheduled to strip down and crawl into what felt like a large oven while sprinkling myself with purple powder.
 I kid you not.
 This thermoregulatory sweat testing would measure the anhidrosis that accompanies EM, a fancy word for the impaired ability to sweat [6] [7].
-Before getting started, I asked if I could place my hand in the “oven” and within seconds empathically declined the test knowing it would send me into a flare that would last days or weeks… if I could even withstand the heat for the required 15-20 minutes for an accurate test result.
-The nurse performing the test was understanding saying it was not uncommon for people with EM to refuse the test.
+Before getting started, I asked if I could place my hand in the “oven” and within seconds emphatically declined the test knowing it would send me into a flare that would last days or weeks… if I could even withstand the heat for the required 15-20 minutes for an accurate test result.
+The person performing the test was understanding, saying it was not uncommon for people with EM to refuse the test.

 I had been to mecca and left disappointed.